After Me, by Christian Bégin

 Cast Size: 2F

 This translation was commissioned by Ruby Slippers Theatre and supported by a grant from the Canada Council for the Arts' Theatre International programme.
 It was developed at the Glassco Residency in Translation with the support of Playwrights Workshop Montreal, the Glassco family, and the Cole Foundation.
-A public reading will be presented by Ruby Slippers as part of the Advance Series of new work by women at the Vancouver Fringe Festival on Sept.
+A public reading, directed by Leanna Brodie, was presented by Ruby Slippers as part of the Advance Series of new work by women at the Vancouver Fringe Festival on Sept.
 10, 2018.
-The director will be Leanna Brodie.

 "I really, really love this production...a tender and ferocious play, a play that presents two intelligent young women who are absolutely believable in their self-examination and disarray when life throws one of them a curveball.
 One of the few times I have ever seen an onstage representation of female friendship that is powerful and true." – Huffington Post